Designed by doctors, shaped by you

 • $799 for 12 months

-You can use your HSA or FSA account to pay for a Mochi membership.
+You may be able to use funds from your HSA or FSA account to pay for a Mochi membership.

 You don’t need insurance to access weight loss treatment through Mochi.
 But if you have it, the platform offers support for navigating insurance coverage.

 Weight loss is, of course, highly individual.
-But here are some reported results from the two telehealth companies.
+But here are some reported results.

 Hers